gao-hongnan/siim-isic-melanoma-classification-deployment/README.md

 A word of caution however, is that I removed all `+cu` from the `requirements.txt` file.
 This is because I have not yet figured out how to install the **CUDA** version of the `pytorch` package in **Streamlit Cloud**.
 I believe this is a known issue and should be on their future roadmap.
 Consequently, if one wants to train models using my scripts, it is best to go my [main repo](https://github.com/reigHns92/siim-isic-melanoma-classification) to do so.

+Also, you may need to re-commit sometimes if the app goes to sleep.

 ---

 ## Grad-CAM